-EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: HISTORY: April 1, 2001 Section 16.21 of the OHSR .
-Section 16.17 of the OHSR .
+EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: September 1, 2021 Section 16.33 of the OHSR .
+HISTORY: September 1, 2021 - Housekeeping changes to reflect changes to the OHSR.
 April 6, 2020 - Housekeeping changes.
 September 15, 2010 - Housekeeping changes to delete practice reference and make formatting changes.
-March 1, 2005 - Housekeeping changes to reflect the October 29, 2003 changes to the OHSR .
+March 1, 2005 - Housekeeping changes to reflect the October 29, 2003 changes to the OHSR.
 This Item originally replaced Policy No. 26.16(1) of the former Prevention Division Policy and Procedure Manual .
-October 29, 2003 - The reproduction of section 16.21(2) of the OHSR in this Item results from the 2000/2001 "editorial" consolidation of all Prevention policies into the Prevention Manual .
+October 29, 2003 - The reproduction of section 16.21(2) of the OHSR in this Item was revised to reflect its amendment.
+This Item results from the 2000/2001 "editorial" consolidation of all Prevention policies into the Prevention Manual .
 The POLICY in this Item merely continues the substantive requirements of Policy No. 26.16(1), as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and regulatory changes since Policy No. 26.16(1) was issued.
 APPLICATION: This policy applies to protective structures for hydraulic excavators on and after April 1, 2001.

-RE: Mobile Equipment - Guards - Rollover Protective Structures (Pipe Layers or Side Boom Tractors) ITEM: R16.22-1
+RE: Mobile Equipment - Guards - Rollover Protective Structures (Pipe Layers) ITEM: R16.34-1